-Before Crystal Palace travel to Nottingham for a pre-season friendly this summer, we’ve taken a look back at one of the most remarkable victories in the club’s history.
+Before Crystal Palace travel to Nottingham for their pre-season clash tonight, we’ve taken a look back at one of the most remarkable victories in the Eagles’ history.

 1979 was a year at the centre of Nottingham Forest’s legendary turn of the decade success, as they triumphed in both domestic and continental football by famously claiming consecutive European Cups between 1979-80.
 It saw Brian Clough and Peter Taylor mastermind a truly golden era for the Midlands club and - though naturally less famously - Terry Venables lead the Eagles to victory as indisputable underdogs against the European champions.

-Travelling to Selhurst in December '79, Forest had been at their most rampant and powerful as they sought to gather momentum in their bid to win the First Division for the second season running.
-To their name in the previous two seasons alone were the European Cup, First Division title, League, Charity and UEFA Super Cups and so a visit to mid-table Crystal Palace posed no great threat for a side who’d overcome the likes of Barcelona and Liverpool just months before.
+Travelling to Selhurst in December '79, Forest had been at their most rampant and powerful as they sought to gather momentum in their bid to win the First Division for the third season running.
+To their name in the previous two seasons alone were the European Cup, two First Division titles, League, Charity and UEFA Super Cups and so a visit to mid-table Crystal Palace posed no great threat for a side who’d overcome the likes of Barcelona and Liverpool just months before.